 One very apt criticism would be that it never decays quite enough for the story that you are telling.
-In our opinion, the blue is always too bright and the dress too well kept to really convey her suffering.
-But maybe that's just us our own twisted sense of cruelty.
+In my opinion, the blue is always too bright and the dress too well kept to really convey her suffering.
+But maybe that's just me and my own twisted sense of cruelty.

 Even though Powell didn't directly use the animated version as a reference, the movie strikes a lot of similar notes, including the pink dress that Ella sows for the ball.

-This dress, is clearly based on 1840's fashion (and it's probably one of the few that is so crystal clear about the historical setting).
+This dress is clearly based on the 1840's fashion (and it's probably one of the few that is so crystal clear about the historical setting).

 |1840's evening dress|